stadium-software/tabs/README.md

 ![](images/StadiumDesignerTabsView.png)

 ## Multi-Page Setup
-In the multi-page setup, we will create the same set of tabs as in thge single-page setup, but instead of *Label* controls for text, we will use *Link* controls.
+In the multi-page setup, we will create the same set of tabs as in the single-page setup, but instead of *Label* controls for text, we will use *Link* controls.
 When users click on a tab, the link contained therein must navigate them to another page where we will show the same set of tabs.
 On each page where we show the tabs, we will indicate which tab should be the active one.

 1. Drag *Container* controls to each page where this set of tabs are to show
 2. Assign a class called "stadium-tabs" to each *Container* control